codeforsanjose/open311-gateway/_Docs/_Testing/AWSTestDeployment.md

 ### Notes
 #### Service List
 * This is an HTML **GET** request.
-* One of the primary objectives of the Gateway is to provide a uniform service layer for multiple geographies.
-So when first accessing the Gateway, an application will typically send a request for a Service List for it’s current geolocation.
-The Gateway will periodically refresh it’s Service List cache, so as to keep an up to date list of services for the various cities it services.
+* One of the primary objectives of the Gateway is to provide a uniform service presentation for multiple geographies.
+So, when first accessing the Gateway, an application will typically send a request for a Service List for it’s current geolocation.
 * The Service List includes a “group” categorization, providing a coarse grouping of the Services.

 #### Create
 * Create is an HTML **POST** request.
-* There are a number of fields required to create a Request (see the [Open311][2] spec) - these can either be passed as query parameters, or as JSON in the request body.
+* There are a number of fields required to create a Request (see the [Open311][3] spec) - these can either be passed as query parameters, or as JSON in the request body.

 #### Search
 * Search is an HTML **GET** request.